Songs For The Storytelling Aspect

 Dramatic and emotional, it reflects that overwhelming feeling of him "awakening" something within me when I discovered him again and also within him once he lost everything.

 The song explores themes of emotional numbness, longing, and awakening.
-The narrator feels trapped in a cold, lifeless state — both emotionally and spiritually — and pleads for someone to "wake them up" and pull them out of their darkness.
 The lyrics reflect a deep yearning for connection and salvation, which many listeners interpret as a cry for help during times of depression or isolation.

 Key lines like: